 Changing the Landscape of Education

-Citi GardensSM Food Forests Grown With The Education Fund is at the cutting edge of nutrition and environmental sustainability education.
-In 2013, The Education Fund made history by installing the first food forest in a public elementary school in the nation.
-By June 2016, 11 of our 51 raised bed gardens had become perennial, edible landscapes, each occupying an impressive 3,500-10,000 square feet of school grounds.
-Citi GardensSM Food Forests Grown With The Education Fund is a prolific food system producing enough fresh, organic produce for students to take home weekly harvests, while still providing enough fruits and vegetables to incorporate in classroom nutrition lessons, as well as the cafeteria lunch menu!
+The Education Fund's Food Forests for Schools initiative is at the cutting-edge of nutrition and environmental sustainability education.
+In 2012, The Education Fund made history by installing the first Food Forest in a public elementary school in the nation.
+Today, 25 of our 51 elementary school gardens are perennial, edible landscapes, each occupying an impressive 3,500-10,000 square feet of school grounds.
+The Education Fund's Food Forests are prolific food systems producing enough fresh, organic produce for students to take home weekly harvests, while still providing enough fruits and vegetables to incorporate in classroom nutrition lessons as well as the cafeteria lunch menu!

-In the 2016-17 school year The Education Fund continues to make history as we build out five additional food forests.
-A total of 16 schools will have Citi GardensSM Food Forests Grown With The Education Fund, with student-run harvest clubs that continue to organize the sending of fresh produce home at least weekly.
-This makes Miami-Dade County Public Schools a national leader with the greatest number of food forests compared to any other school district.
-And with 51 schools all sprouting gardens, with the support of Citi and other donors, Miami-Dade is setting the bar high.
+In the 2019-20 school year, The Education Fund continues to make history as we will continue to cultivate 25 schools with Food Forests grown with The Education Fund, along with student-run harvest clubs, sending fresh produce home at least weekly.
+This makes Miami-Dade County Public Schools a national leader with the greatest number of Food Forests compared to any other school district.

-Children are at home in nature.
-The Education Fund's Garden Schools, including the 11 (soon to be 16) Citi GardensSM Food Forests Grown With The Education Fund, provide a perfect environment for students to learn a variety of curriculum hands-on.
-Students put concepts into practice as they explore, observe, and eat their way through the gardens.
+The Education Fund's Food Forests for Schools initiative provides a perfect environment for students to learn by experiencing nature.
+Students put concepts into practice as they explore, observe, and eat their way through the gardens and Food Forests.

 For more information, please call:

 or Email Food Forest for Schools Program Manager